 Using donated embryos is a suitable option for those unable to use their own sperm and eggs.
 The embryos may be obtained from a known or unknown donor, and are used as part of the regular IVF process.

-You may prefer to find a donor embryo from your own social circles, including acquaintances, family and friends who have excess embryos from previous IVF cycles.
+You may prefer to find a person or couple willing to consider embryo donation from your own social circles, including acquaintances, family or friends who may have excess embryos from previous IVF cycles.
 Letting people know about your fertility journey and asking those around you for help can feel scary, but you may be surprised at who is willing to consider donation.

-Some people choose to obtain donor embryos by publishing an advertisement in an online forum or printed material.
-Prior to officially publishing an ad, it is a legal requirement to obtain approval by sending a copy of the advertisement to the Department of Human Services.
+Some people choose to seek a connection with a potential embryo donor by publishing an advertisement in an online forum or printed material.
+Prior to officially publishing an advertisement, it is a legal requirement to obtain approval by sending a copy of the advertisement to the Department of Human Services.

-People undergoing IVF through Newlife IVF may have embryos they are willing to donate for the purposes of helping someone who is experiencing problems with fertility.
-If so, we will make these embryos available for those who need one.
-However, there can be a significant wait-list for this service.
+People undergoing IVF through Newlife IVF may have embryos they are willing to donate for the purpose of helping someone who is experiencing problems with fertility.

 Once you have connected with a potential embryo donor, please contact your fertility specialist who can assist in arranging the necessary screening tests and treatment plans for both you, your partner (where relevant) and your potential embryo donor(s).
 Following a medical and genetic health assessment of all the individuals involved, as well as the stored embryos, the next steps would involve attending both individual and group counselling sessions with your potential donor(s).

 Genetic testing will be offered to you and explained in detail, as this may be something you want to undertake.
 Our genetics team will guide you through this process.